 I spent the first seven years of my career at a startup and I loved it.
 It was total chaos, which gave me the ability to work on a wide variety of different things and take on more responsibility than I would have gotten at a bigger company.
 I did everything from add fault tolerance to an in-house distributed system to owning a quarter of a project that added ARM instructions to an x86 chip, creating both the fastest ARM chip at the time, as well as the only chip capable of switching between ARM and x86 on the fly4.
 That was a great learning experience.

-But I’ve had great learning experiences at big companies, too.
+But I've had great learning experiences at big companies, too.
 At Google, my “starter” project was to join a previously one-person project, read the half finished design doc, provide feedback, and then start implementing.
-The impetus for the project was that people were worried that a certain class of applications would require Google to double the number of machines it owns if a somewhat unlikely but not impossible scenario happened.
-That wasn’t too much different from my startup experience, except for that bit about actually having a design doc, and that cutting infra costs could save billions a year instead of millions a year.
+The impetus for the project was that people were worried that image recognition problems would require Google to double the number of machines it owns if a somewhat unlikely but not impossible scenario happened.
+That wasn't too much different from my startup experience, except for that bit about actually having a design doc, and that cutting infra costs could save billions a year instead of millions a year.

 Was that project a better or worse learning experience than the equivalent project at a startup?
 At a startup, the project probably would have continued to be a two-person show, and I would have learned all the things you learn when you bang out a project with not enough time and resources and do half the thing yourself.
-Instead, I ended up owning a fraction of the project and merely provided feedback on the rest, and it merely a matter of luck (timing) that I had significant say on fleshing out the architecture.
-I definitely didn’t get the same level of understanding I would have if I implemented half of it myself.
-On the other hand, the larger team meant that we actually had time to do things like design reviews and code reviews, and I got feedback from people who have way more experience and knowledge than me.
-My experience at MS is similar – I only own maybe a quarter of the project I’m working on, and there’s an architect above me who’s extremely well regarded and probably has veto power on architectural decisions.
-But when I had a question the other day, I emailed a Turing award winner and got a response back within an hour.
-It’s almost impossible to have access to the same breadth and depth of expertise at a startup.
-As a result, there are things I’ve learned in an hour long design review that it would have taken me months or years to learn if I was implementing things myself.
+Instead, I ended up owning a fraction of the project and merely provided feedback on the rest, and it was merely a matter of luck (timing) that I had significant say on fleshing out the architecture.
+I definitely didn't get the same level of understanding I would have if I implemented half of it myself.
+On the other hand, the larger team meant that we actually had time to do things like design reviews and code reviews.

 As far as having better options after having worked for a big company or having worked for a startup, if you want to work at startups, you'll probably have better options with experience at startups.
 If you want to work on the sorts of problems that are dominated by large companies, you're better off with more experience in those areas, at large companies.
 There's no right answer here.